Submissions to CL may be made in any of the following categories:

 Survey Articles either provide a survey of the state of the art in a subfield of computational linguistics, allowing researchers to keep abreast of areas outside their main focus, and providing good starting points for those such as new doctoral students; or survey literature at the interfaces of the CL community, but not well represented in the CL journal, thus introducing relevant peripheral research to the journal's readership.

 Prospective authors of survey articles should first submit a summary proposal: see our Guidelines for Submission of Survey Articles for more details.
 The proposal should be submitted through the electronic submission system.
 Follow the instructions as for submitting an article, but select "survey article" at the "journal section" prompt.
-If the proposal is accepted, the article itself will be submitted as a revised version of the same submission.
+If the proposal is accepted, the full survey paper itself should be submitted as a new submission with a new paper ID.

-Please note: the electronic submission system is currently only used for article submissions and survey articles.
-See below for other categories of submissions.
+Please note: the electronic submission system is used for submissions of long and short research articles, survey articles ad squibs and discussions.
+See below for Last Words submissions.

 E-mail: CL-squibs@nrc-cnrc.gc.ca